 ARTstor and the Getty Research Institute have collaborated to share more than 4,800 images from the Tapestries Collection.
 A majority of the images depict tapestries from the late 15th to late 18th century, with a particular focus on production in the Southern Netherlands, Flanders, and France.
 Italian, English, and Dutch tapestries are also represented.
 Over half of the photographs in the Tapestries Collection were acquired from the archives of the New York art dealers French & Company.
 The firm was founded in 1907 and specialized in European decorative arts, paintings, and sculpture.
 Other photograph collections, as well as images from auction houses and other dealers, are also included.
 As such, the Tapestries Collection constitutes one of the few comprehensive visual resources for the study of medieval and Early Modern European tapestries.
-The collection will also be available as high-resolution downloads for academic publishing; for more information, please see Images for Academic Publishing.

 Carl and Jennifer Strom: Korean Buddhist Monasteries